jusanherndon/blog/tech/phone/Phreeli.md

 I have had a lot of issues through this process, but Phreeli support has been super helpful.
 They responded to me in a few hours after my initial email.
 Made sure my phone number was actually in their service database.
 Pointed out to me that it was not and I then started calling my previous carrier to get them to actually port over my number.
 When my previous carrier did finally decide to start the process, it was at 3 and 5 AM.
 When I was sleeping, but after the Transfer Number PIN I requested was expired.
 So I had to call that carrier back again to try and start the porting process again.

-Well, my previous carrier still has not ported my phone number, so I did some google searching and found the [FCC Customer Complaints Form](https://consumercomplaints.fcc.gov/hc/en-us?return_to=%2Fhc%2Frequests).
+My previous carrier still has not ported my phone number, so I did some google searching and found the [FCC Customer Complaints Form](https://consumercomplaints.fcc.gov/hc/en-us?return_to=%2Fhc%2Frequests).
 So maybe this will help me transfer my phone number in between carriers.

-Well the FCC got back with me within a day and said they served my complaint to the carrier.
-I just got another temporary number transfer PIN and I am waiting for my carrier's response.
+The FCC got back with me within a day and said they served my complaint to the carrier.
+I just got another temporary number transfer PIN and I am waiting for my carrier's response about porting over my phone number.

 # Takeaway